Only four or five days of food stocks left in Gaza shops: UN agency

 Biden to visit Israel

-US President Joe Biden will make a high-stakes visit to Israel in a significant show of US support for its top Middle East ally after Hamas fighters killed 1,300 Israelis during a surprise blitz through southern Israeli towns last week, the deadliest single day in Israel’s 75-year history.
+US President Joe Biden will make a high-stakes visit to Israel in a significant show of US support for its top Middle East ally after Hamas fighters killed 1,300 Israelis during a surprise blitz through southern Israeli towns on October 7, the deadliest single day in Israel’s 75-year history.

 Israel has responded by tightening its blockade on Gaza, including by restricting the entry of food, water and fuel and bombarding the area with air strikes that have killed thousands of Palestinians and displaced hundreds of thousands more.